 Stone Town is the largest town on the island.
 It is the best place to stay in Zanzibar to discover the forgotten side, away from the commercial luxury beach resorts.
 If you want to absorb some of the island’s rich history and culture, spend your days exploring quirky buildings and cobbled alleys.

 If you’re looking to zone out and find your ‘inner zen’ then the South Coast is the ultimate spot.
 An ‘off-the-beaten-path’ location with a tranquil atmosphere, it’s the perfect place to relax.
-You can explore natural beauty at your own pace, making it ideal for couples.

-Zanzibar’s 5 Best Areas to Stay in
+Zanzibar’s 5 Best Neighbourhoods to Stay in

 With Zanzibar’s incredible selection of world-class beaches, people tend to forget the island is full of fascinating culture and history!
 There’s no better place to explore this than the island’s largest town – Stone Town!

-The quirky area is rich in culture, and boasts stone-built restaurants and bars, lining cobbled alleys.
+The quirky area is rich in culture and boasts stone-built restaurants and bars, lining cobbled alleys.
 The interesting town has easy access to those postcard destinations, making it a great place to stay for your first few days in Zanzibar.

 Best Hostel in Stone Town – zLife Hostel